 Signs Your Relationship Is Suffering Due To Lack of Effort

-When one partner starts pulling back in a relationship or the other feels that they’re the only one doing all the work to make it work, it signals to trouble brewing between a couple.
+When your partner starts pulling back in a relationship and you are the only one investing in your relationship, it signals trouble brewing between you two.
 Here are some of the tell-tale signs your relationship is suffering due to a lack of effort from one of the partners:

 1. One partner feels like they’re making all the sacrifices

 Every relationship demands some compromise and adjustments.
 But if either of the partners lives with the constant weight of the realization that they’re the only one making all the sacrifices, it’s an indicator of a one-sided relationship.
 In such cases, the other partner has either checked out emotionally or has become too laid back to make an effort.

 2. Your togetherness hinges on the convenience of one partner

 Whether it is hanging out together or planning a special date night if all your plans depend on the convenience and availability of one of the partners, it’s undoubtedly a sign that that partner is not invested in the relationship.
 Things take a turn for the worse when that person expects their partner to drop everything and be at their disposal whenever it takes their fancy.
 Naturally, a relationship suffers in such a situation.